 The owner, an artist who is a huge Arts & Crafts architecture fan, wanted to completely transform his old home into a Craftsman home with additions and interior renovations.
 Just about everything about this house was changed, even the location of the front entry.

-O'Dell Construction, one of my long-time contractor clients, purchased this modest older home in an established Kensington neighborhood that's already seen lots of whole-house remodels of similar homes.
+O'Dell Construction, a long-time contractor client who retired in 2017, purchased this modest older home in an established Kensington neighborhood that's already seen lots of whole-house remodels of similar homes.
 The overall look of the streetscape is Arts & Crafts architecture, so Bob O'Dell asked me to design a home in that style which he could build on spec.
 This home was completed just as the recession was beginning, yet he still managed to secure a buyer in time for them to make the finish selections - quite an achievement in that economic climate.
 And in another achievement, I won the Frederick County Builders' Association 2009 Award of Excellence for this design, in the "Remodeling: Best Addition $500K-$750K" category!